TL;DR

 - Don't Overdo It: Overtraining can be a physical stressor.
 Listen to your body.

-4. Enforce Your Boundaries The "always on" culture is a myth.
+4. Enforce Your Boundaries The "typically on" culture is a myth.
 High performance requires periods of intense focus and dedicated rest.

 - Define Your Workday: Set clear start and end times.